 Winner: Shopify’s payment process is easier to use, and for pricing, it’s a tie.

-Conclusion: Which is better – Magento or Shopify? 🤔
+Conclusion: Which is better – Adobe Commerce or Shopify? 🤔

 It’s tricky to make a statement as to which one is better.
 The choice of e-commerce platform largely depends on your requirements, business scale and size, budget, and developer skills.